 Keep weeds under control.
 Aphids often feed and live through the winter months on common weeds.

-There are three types of man-made chemical insecticide for aphid control:
+There are now only three types of man-made chemical insecticides that can be used by the amateur gardener for aphid control, they are:

 When applied as a spray or in dust form this only kills the aphids it touches.